 All honor to me, forbearing from the odious pun!

-In my union (UUP) newsletter a few years ago, I read that BFI is based in Bellevue, Washington (just like SPIE) and is fighting organization by the Teamsters Union.
+In the newsletter of a union (UUP) I belonged to recently (20 years ago, actually), I read that BFI was based in Bellevue, Washington (just like SPIE), and was fighting organization by the Teamsters Union.

 Ooooo EEEEE oooo!
 Chatachatachatachata.